Akshaysd592/typescript/README.md

-> This repository is created to store the typescript file while learning it.
+**This repository is created to store the typescript files while learning typescript**

+---
 ### It include Typescript topics as follows :
 * Introduction
 * array